PG&E Power Shutoffs Planned For Most Bay Area Counties Starting Wednesday

 Marin and San Francisco counties are the only Bay Area counties not affected by the warning.

-At a press conference, PG&E officials showed reporters a color-coded map, indicating a large area of customers in the Sierra and North Bay that will be shut off by 6 p.m., Wednesday.
+At a press conference Tuesday evening, PG&E officials showed reporters a color-coded map, indicating a large area of customers in the Sierra and North Bay that will be shut off by 6 p.m., Wednesday.
 Some 33,000 customers will be affected.

 As for homes and businesses in the East Bay and the South Bay, the anticipated start time is 8 p.m., impacting 23,000 customers.